Genoese knife

-The Genoese knife, which has its own unique style, was manufactured in the city of Genoa.
+The Genoese knife is a type of knife originating and manufactured in the city of Genoa.

-Some Genoese knives have a special shape, very similar to a dagger or stylet and are therefore prohibited.
+Certain types of Genoese knives have a shape similar to a dagger or stylet and are therefore prohibited.
 Its use was especially common in the territory of the Republic of Genoa from the 17th to 18th centuries.
 Knives of this type were a tool for work or everyday use.
 They could also be worn decoratively.
 Genoese-style knives are still used today, known for their constructive properties.
 Wearing a Genoese knife can lead to arrest, since it is forbidden to carry.

 The origin of the Genoese knife itself is ambiguous, since it is both a useful tool in everyday life and a practical combat weapon, with a rather low cost of manufacture.
-That these knives are made mainly by representatives of the criminal world, both historically and today, must also be taken into consideration.
+Subsequently, the knives are made mainly by representatives of the criminal world, both historically and today.

-In addition, some representatives of different sectors of society did not miss such an opportunity to include some features and elements of the Genoese knife, into other knives.
-This contributed to the spread of Genoese knife styles in other parts of Italy, especially in Corsica, as there were found many specimens that clearly show influence from the Genoese knife.
+In addition, some representatives of different sectors of society began to include some features and elements of the Genoese knife, into other knives.
+This contributed to the spread of Genoese knife styles in other parts of Italy, especially in Corsica, as there were found many specimens that showed influence from the Genoese knife.

 Distinctive characteristics

 The handle of the Genoese knife is usually without a guard, slightly asymmetrical in shape compared to the blade.
 Very often the handle is made of olive wood, sage or laurel, which was popular in the 18th century in Genoa.
 In this case, the handle is called "perno" or "pernetto".
 The handle of the Genoese knife usually does not condense to increase the penetration and resistance at impact.

-There are different types of grips of the Genoese knife, in shape they can be very different from each other, both in material and finish.
-So it's useless to try to find any "common factor" or distinctive characteristics.
-Knife grips could also be made of metal, which is quite rare, especially the ivory knives.
-A unique specimen of the 18th century Genovese knife from ivory is represented in the collection of Butteen of the Medieval Arms Museum in Bologna, Lionello Shara.
-This Genoese knife was presented in the catalog in 1991.
+There are different types of grips of the Genoese knife, varying in shape, material, and finish.
+Knife grips could also be made of metal or ivory in rare cases.
+A unique specimen of an 18th century Genovese knife made from ivory is represented in the collection of Butteen of the Medieval Arms Museum in Bologna, Lionello Shara.
+The knife was presented in the museum's catalog in 1991.

-The shape of the blade of the Genoese knife can be both rectangular and elliptical, with pointed tip, and without a tip, as some categories, efficiency and purpose are also taken into account, both for kitchen work, and for sewing sails, leather, shipment of wagons and many other applications, including criminal use.
+The shape of the blade of the Genoese knife can be both rectangular and elliptical, with pointed tip, and without a tip.
+Efficiency and purpose are taken into account due to the knife having a wide range of uses.
+This includes being for kitchen work, and for sewing sails, leather, shipment of wagons and many other applications, including criminal use.

-Types of Genoese Knife
+Types of Genoese Knives

-Among many types of Genoese knife, combines some repetitive features of style, shape, technical details that certainly allow you to recognize and appreciate that this is both a weapon and at the same time a tool in everyday life.
+Among many types of Genoese knife, repetitive features of style, shape, technical details can be combined.

 Depending on the shapes and types of blades and handles, Genoese knives come in the following forms: